varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   Before we begin looking at VCL code, it's worth trying to understand the fundamental concepts behind VCL.
+   Before we begin looking at VCL code, we should learn the fundamental concepts behind VCL.
    When Varnish processes a request, it starts by parsing the request itself.
-   Next, Varnish separates the request method from headers, verifying that it's a valid HTTP request and so on.
+   Later, Varnish separates the request method from headers, verifying that it is a valid HTTP request and so on.
    When the basic parsing has completed, the very first policies are checked to make decisions.

    Policies are a set of rules that the VCL code uses to make a decision.
    Policies help to answer questions such as: should Varnish even attempt to find the requested resource in the cache?
    In this example, the policies are in the ``vcl_recv`` subroutine.